helidon-io/helidon/docs/mp/metrics/metrics.md

 classloader_loadedClasses_count{mp_scope="base",} 5297.0
 ```

-See the summary of the [OpenMetrics and Prometheus Format](#openmetrics-and-prometheus-format) for more information.
+See the summary of the [OpenMetrics and Prometheus Format][openmetrics-and-prometheus-format] for more information.

 Example Reporting: JSON format: